-Student Teaching Period
+Student Teaching

-- Makes a minimum of four visits of at least one hour in length to observe the undergraduate teacher candidate during the student teaching period.
-These visits should be across the length of the placement approximately once a month. - Schedules visits based on the weekly schedules provided them by teacher candidates.
-The initial visits may be arranged in advance with the teacher candidates and/or cooperating teachers.
-Some or all visits may be unannounced. - Shares teaching and learning experiences in the classroom with teacher candidates and cooperating teachers. - Confers regularly with the teacher candidate and the cooperating teacher through three-way (teacher candidate, cooperating teacher, and university supervisor) or two-way (university supervisor and teacher candidate or cooperating teacher) conferences.
+- Makes a minimum of four observations of at least one hour in length.
+These visits should be across the length of the placement approximately once a month. - At least one observation should in in person on site. - Schedules observations based on the weekly schedules provided to them by teacher candidates.
+The initial observations may be arranged in advance with the teacher candidates and/or cooperating teachers.
+Some or all observations may be unannounced. - Shares teaching and learning experiences in the classroom with teacher candidates and cooperating teachers. - Confers regularly with the teacher candidate and the cooperating teacher through three-way (teacher candidate, cooperating teacher, and university supervisor) or two-way (university supervisor and teacher candidate or cooperating teacher) conferences.